How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 Here are some statistics on oil rig fatalities in recent years:

 • In a recent year, there were 69 deaths, a relatively low number.
 Forty-four of those deaths occurred in Texas.
 An interesting trend this year is that workers with less than one year of experience were more likely to die.
-In 10 of the 28 deaths, investigators knew the workers' experience level.
+In 10 28 deaths, investigators knew the workers' experience level.

 • In two years, there were 92 deaths on oil rigs.
 Most fatalities were workers with less than ten years of experience, and 54 of the 92 fatalities occurred while the rig was in service.
 More than half of the deaths were from transport or contact injuries.
 Many contact deaths resulted in accidents.